Xihao Song

 We examine the random allocation problem and, adhering to the principle of favoring higher rank, propose an alternative extension to the probabilistic setting, which does not rely on welfare criteria, to eliminate an unfair scenario where agents who rank objects higher may end up receiving more better objects ex-post also.
 We introduce the property of interim favoring support, which is satisfied by the adaptive Boston Mechanism.
 Additionally, we propose a new fairness criterion, termed equal support equal claim, which further characterizes the adaptive Boston Mechanism.

-Furthermore, we incorporate player 0 into the random allocation framework.
-This player, who may act as a social planner, manager, or mediator, does not receive any objects but holds incomplete preferences over the resulting allocations based on the full ordinal preference profile including player 0.
+In economics, resource allocation and market behavior often focus on individual preferences and abilities.
+However, social expectations, which philosophical and psychological theories highlight as drivers of progress and well-being, tend to receive less attention.
+Hence, we introduce a new player, Player 0, into the random allocation framework.
+Player 0, acting as a social planner, manager, or mediator, does not receive any objects.
+Instead, they have incomplete preferences over the outcomes, shaped by the full set of ordinal preferences, including their own.
 We present two guiding principles to clarify the conditions under which the social planner’s opinion cannot be dismissed and when an agent’s opinion must be respected.
 The first principle respecting social planner, Make-Full-Use-Efficiently (MFUE), asserts that for any given object, no agent with a stronger bias should receive the object before those with weaker bias are satisfied, which strengthens the notion of ordinal efficiency.
 The second principle respecting agents, Equal-Bias-Equal-Treatment (EBET), requires that agents in identical bias positions be treated equally.
-To fulfil these two fairness principles, we develop a method to precisely characterize them.
+To fulfil these two fairness principles, we develop a method, Flow Algorithm, to precisely characterize them.

 Finally, we introduce a new efficiency concept, interim efficiency, which is stronger than ex-post Pareto efficiency but weaker than ordinal efficiency.
 We construct the Random Flow mechanism to achieve interim efficiency.
 Experimental analysis shows that Random Flow results in less envy across preference profiles compared to the Random Priority mechanism.